openharmony/docs/en/application-dev/security/CryptoArchitectureKit/crypto-aes-sym-encrypt-decrypt-ecb.md

-# Encryption and Decryption with an AES Symmetric Key (CBC Mode)
+# Encryption and Decryption with an AES Symmetric Key (ECB Mode)

 For details about the algorithm specifications, see [AES](crypto-sym-encrypt-decrypt-spec.md#aes).